UX Playbook

 Building Foundations for Team Efficiency and Growth

-As Lead UX Strategist, I mobilized a distributed team of designers to co-create a living Playbook that elevated consistency, mentorship, and visibility of UX across the organization.
+As Lead Product Designer, I mobilized a distributed team to co-create a living Playbook that elevated consistency, mentorship, and visibility of UX across the organization.

 The Challenge